5amCurfew/xtkt/README.md

 Both integers and floats are sent as floats.
 All fields except the generated `_sdc_surrogate_key` and `_sdc_natural_key` (`records.unique_key_path`) field are considered `NULLABLE`.

-Schema detection is naive using the first non-null data type detected per field when generating the catalog.

 ### :computer: Installation

 Locally: `git clone git@github.com:5amCurfew/xtkt.git`; `make build`